Inside The Vault

 Step inside the vault and take a peek at the treasures from our very own Saint Louis Science Center Collections.
 This is the largest display of Collections objects in 30 years and features many items that the public has not seen up close before.

 So what’s in the vault?
-This exhibition, located in the Planetarium tunnel, features the collections of six individuals, highlighting the best and most interesting artifacts and specimens in each.
+This exhibition, located in the Planetarium tunnel, features six unique collections, highlighting the best and most interesting artifacts and specimens in each.

-Join us Inside the Vault to explore these fascinating artifacts for yourself.
+Join us Inside the Vault to explore these fascinating objects for yourself.

 Free